 Tokenized barrels serve as programmable collateral for smart lending, structured products, and yield-bearing liquidity pools — enabling banks to leverage oil in ways previously structurally impossible within traditional finance.

-Storage operators and data providers monetize services by integrating with the tokenized ecosystem — providing custody validation and real-time data feeds that power on-chain auditing and settlement.
+Storage operators and data providers such as DEC (Decentralized Energy Company) with a private blockchain monetize for its crude oil customers services by integrating with the tokenized ecosystem — providing custody validation and real-time data feeds that power on-chain auditing and settlement.

 Fractional ownership democratizes access to a traditionally illiquid asset class.
 Institutional and retail investors gain real yield and on-chain exposure to crude oil without the complexity of physical delivery or traditional commodity intermediaries.